ramakrishnagarlapati/blogapp/README.md

 ### 6. Access the Application

-Open your web browser and go to http://localhost:3000 to view the application.
+1. Open your web browser and go to http://localhost:3000 to view the application.

+2. Log in to the application using the following credentials:

+Username: 'rahul'
+Password: 'rahul@2021'

+3. After logging in, you can start creating and managing your blog posts.

 ### Features